 The North East Cross Country Harrier League (HL) – An Introduction

-The HL races are big events for Striders and we usually have around 70-80 members who turn up to run, cheer on their club mates, or usually both!
 We gather together in the Striders’ tent underneath the purple Striders banner.
 All Striders are welcome as are their families, friends and well behaved dogs!

 The league is over 100 years old so it’s well established and represents traditional, grass roots, competitive running at its best.
 Striders’ men’s team are currently in the men’s second division and it is my ambition to see them in Division 1.
 However, my main aim is for everyone to have a great day out, enjoy their run and banish the winter blues!
 The Women’s team is currently in Division 1 and they have never been relegated, indeed it’s not that long ago when the women actually won the league three times in four years.
 Wouldn’t it be fantastic if we could do that again!